Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Conclusions

 \section{Conclusions}

-In this paper, we have drawn on real-world case studies and prior theories of algorithm resistance and counterpublics to understand how everyday users — either individually or collectively — detect, understand, and interrogate problematic machine behaviors in their day-to-day interactions with algorithmic systems.
+In this paper, we have drawn on real-world case studies and prior theories of everyday resistance and counterpublics to understand how everyday users\thinspace—\thinspace either individually or collectively\thinspace—\thinspace detect, understand, and interrogate problematic machine behaviors in their day-to-day interactions with algorithmic systems.
 By comparing the lifetime and dynamics of several cases of everyday algorithm auditing, we have proposed a process-oriented view of everyday algorithm audits, involving initiation, awareness raising, testing and hypothesizing, and remediation.
-We have drawn lessons from these cases for future research and design around everyday algorithm auditing, outlining five broad categories of potential design interventions to support everyday audits — (a) community guidance, (b) expert guidance, (c) algorithmic guidance, (d) organizational guidance, and (e) incentivization — along with potential trade-offs.
+We have drawn lessons from these cases for future research and design around everyday algorithm auditing, outlining five broad categories of potential design interventions to support everyday audits\thinspace—\thinspace (a) community guidance, (b) expert guidance, (c) algorithmic guidance, (d) organizational guidance, and (e) incentivization\thinspace—\thinspace along with potential trade-offs.

 As the first work conceptualizing and studying everyday algorithm auditing, this research is highly exploratory in nature.
 The lifetime and dynamics presented as part of an everyday audit are intended to be representations of what we see at this stage of exploration, capturing both current practices we have observed and possibilities we see for future practice.
 As such, these represent a set of untested assumptions about everyday algorithm audits that could change over time as more empirical work is conducted in this space.
 That is, neither the cases presented in this paper nor the approaches we used to analyze them are comprehensive: they outline an observed phenomenon and serve as illustrative examples to better understand how everyday audits work, what paths everyday audits could take, and what impacts everyday audits could have.
+Future research should conduct in-depth follow-up studies with users to investigate the practices and strategies they use to find and make sense of harmful algorithmic behaviors.
+Another fruitful, complementary area for future research includes an exploration of the design opportunities discussed above.
+For example, how can we design platforms that support users in conducting more effective everyday algorithm audits, both individually and collectively?

 In sum, we view this work as an initial step toward bridging the gap between algorithm auditing approaches in academia/industry and everyday auditing behaviors that emerge in day-to-day use of algorithmic systems.
 It is our hope that this work will help to inform future research on everyday algorithm auditing, as well as the design of future platforms and tools that empower people to meaningfully audit the algorithmic systems that impact their lives every day.